Transaction Cost Analysis: A TickSmith Breakdown

 This metric can help optimize trading strategies over time in a similar way to implementation shortfall but by using a different benchmark price.

 Other TCA-related metrics that we can calculate to better achieve our “optimal trade” involves organizing and processing data for hit rates, fill rates, and price reversion metrics.

 Hit rate analytics tells us the percentage of orders that were actually executed on a trading venue versus how many total orders were sent to that venue.
 Fill rate analytics tells us the percentage of shares that were actually executed on a trading venue versus how many total shares were sent to that venue.
 Calculating the hit rate and fill rate per venue is pretty straightforward, all you need is your private add order and execution logs.
 These analytics are used for ranking venues, seeing where your orders end up, and testing your smart order router.

 Price reversion analytics tells us where the stock price moves to shortly after our execution.
 Calculating price reversion is a bit more complex on the data management side.
 We require matching private execution logs to the public feed and looking ahead on the public feed by indicated timeframes.
 This analytic helps us determine which direction prices go after we execute an order and if we may be trading too late or too early.

 That’s it for today!
 Our goal here at TickSmith is to help trading groups maximize their potential.
 Data preparation, organization, and formatting has been shown to eat up a significant amount of time for quantitative researchers and data scientists.
-With your data already organized and made usable by our various platforms, your firm will be able to derive much deeper insights on the quality of your trades.
+With your data already organized and made usable by our GOLD Platform, your firm will be able to derive much deeper insights on the quality of your trades.
 You can do it, and we can help!